KrypticCoconut/CM-Scoring-Engine/README.md

 this will run the engine every 1 minute :)
 You can link the html file to the desktop to make it appear on it and thats it!

+# Todo
+Fix notifications, theres a bug where it doesnt work on gnome

+Add error logging so it isnt just print()